 The Tasting Room

 The half-mile long road leading to the site climbs about 200 feet up to the home property.
 Once there, visitors are greeted by sweeping views of the Salinas River basin northeast and west of Paso Robles.
-Enjoy a packed lunch on our patio or sit in one of our Adirondacks and simply soak it all in.
+Enjoy a packed lunch on the patio or sit in one of our Adirondacks and simply soak it all in.

 The Barrel Room